LitzN/hennastyles/README.md

     to over 99.
 I worked with a tutor to try to resolve this issue, however when using google developer tools to try to understand where the javascript was failing, but the issue remained unclear where the problem was coming from.
 I was advised by the tutor to list this in the bugs section.
-    I added code to the javascript handling the increase button, to try to disable it past a certain number which made the input stop allowing increase in quantity after 99.
-I tried to use similar code for the decrease button but it didn't have the same effect and the input could still be set below 1.
+    I added code to the javascript handling the increase button function, to try to disable it past a certain number which stopped the button affecting the number of the input after this value.
+The same code was used to disable the decrease button for values under 1.

 ## __Deployment__